-Staff believes the terms of the Modified Contract will allow FPL's customers to benefit economically from prices that are lower than they would have been under either a SOC or a self-built generating unit.
+We believe that the terms of the Modified Contract will allow FPL's customers to benefit economically from prices that are lower than they would have been under either a SOC or a self-built generating unit.
 In addition, the Modified Contract will help diversify FPL's fuel mix, and contribute to fuel price stability and energy security.

-C. Security for Capacity Payments
+Security for Capacity Payments

-When considering how a negotiated contract would impact a utility company's general body of customers, the Commission must evaluate the contract in accordance with Rule 25-17.0832(3)(c), F.A.C., which states:
+When considering how a negotiated contract would impact a utility's general body of customers, we must evaluate the contract in accordance with Rule 25-17.0832(3)(c), F.A.C., which states: